willstepp/writings/joseph-the-son/jts-notes.md

 REVISION NOTES:

+6/7/2015

+Rewrite the *entire* book to be more realistic.
+Give Joseph a tangible goal.
+Have him be working after school at the church to save up money to fix up the old house.
+Jacob has an affair with Kelly and murders Steven and runs off with the money the church raises for the Hight family.
+After grandpa dies, Will returns.

+Give it more flavor of the small town south.
+Set it in the eighties, when you were the age of Joseph.

+Jacob is more like a Southern Baptist preacher and less of a mystic, or rather, expresses himself more like a preacher.
+He can still have the ideas of a mystic.

+Will still has the dream of his grandfather, but they do not talk.
+The story opens with the fulfillment of fixing the fence.

+Move the setting to late summer.
+Instead of fall festival, Fourth of July.

+Research the story in Rome, about the murder by the preacher.

 - Add internal monologues by Joseph throughout to blend in with the internal monologue by Will at the very end of the story.
 Nobody else.